ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Another Optician:

-"I agree with every word of this!
+I agree with every word of this!
 Fitting glasses has become a "Lost Art" in our profession.
 It seems that most New Opticians believe the correct way to adjust glasses is to bend the temples at a sharp right angle at an approximate location of the back of the ear and tell the patient to "have a nice (though somewhat painful) life."
 No attention is being paid to pantoscopic or retroscopic tilt, proper nose pad adjustment or widening temples on the smaller frames that people (for fashion reasons) insist on buying.
-Keep on pushing for more fitting classes in CEC fulfillment." -- See ReachOutAndTouchSomebody.com
+Keep on pushing for more fitting classes in CEC fulfillment. -- See ReachOutAndTouchSomebody.com.

-"My state is in need of change, as well.
-One can obtain a job in a dispensary and not even have certification.
+My state is in need of change, as well.
+One can obtain a job in a dispensary and not even have Certification.
 I am so disgusted.
 I still attend all the CE classes every year, but I refuse to renew due to the fact that the certificate is not worth the paper it's printed on.
 This is not a licensed state, certification only.
 I happen to be employed by a practice that collectively knows everything there is to know about optics.
 We take pride in this and we value our patients.
 We take the time to educate them, which promotes word of mouth referrals.
 But we are a dying breed.
-One day we will all retire and have to close down because trying to hire a true optician is like looking for a needle in a hay stack." --
+One day we will all retire and have to close down because trying to hire a true optician is like looking for a needle in a hay stack.

-Over the past 54 years that I have been an Optician I've seen many forces at work in the prescription ophthalmic market.
+Over the past 58 years that I have been an Optician I've seen many forces at work in the prescription ophthalmic market.
 A big contributor to where we are now is the professional territorial factor.
 There are those in this industry who have shortsightedly worked to diminish the role of the Optician.
 Now to the regret of the today's entire prescription eyewear market these same entities are whining about the fact that consumers are leaving them for the Internet.
-(And who can blame the consumer?)
+(Who can blame the consumer?)

 Only then can the dispensing of prescription eyewear regain the humanized professionalism and market footing it had when I began my career.

 BTW: I spent several years in a medical/ophthalmic office working alongside two Ophthalmologists and an Optometrist, some of the most fulfilling years of my career.
 Fulfilling because I saw patients served with the very best of eye healthcare services.
-Each of the O's practiced their respective expertise, and the patients received the most excellent of care.
+Each of the Os practiced their respective expertise, and the patients received the most excellent of care.

 And again, I do not see Opticianry advancing to where many industry leaders want to go until we return to serving people instead of serving numbers.